 The DBT shall meet all regulatory conditions imposed with regulated materials, including hazardous materials, associated with the Project.
 The DBT shall characterize, collect, contain, and properly dispose of all waste generated or encountered during the Work.
 The DBT shall ensure that the site is properly contained during construction so that regulated materials do not migrate off-site.
 The DBT shall prepare and implement a spill prevention and response plan that will address the proper storage and management of all fuels, oils, and chemicals being stored and/or used on the project and the actions to be taken if a release occurs on the project including notifying reportable releases and spills to the National Response Center and Ohio EPA Spill Hotline.
 The DBT is to address the project’s known areas of regulated materials in their health and safety plan.
 The DBT is to take reasonable actions to prevent the general public from accessing the regulated materials areas to prevent an exposure and/or a release of the regulated materials.

-When documentation (RMR Screening, Assessment, Investigationreports) are available to identify known regulated materials, the Department should provide in the Document Inventory and applicable documents may be listed in the below optional language.
-List all known regulated materials that may be impacted by Work performed.
-This may include RMR reports, asbestos surveys and regulated material surveys within buildings to be demolished, and listing of utilities that contain regulated materials (transformers, asbestos ducts, etc.).
-Provide any informational studies and surveys in the Document Inventory and reference here.
-For bridge projects, test the existing structure for asbestos and provide results.
-If asbestos is found, include asbestos abatement as a pay item.

-The type of material present, as well as quantity, location, parties responsible for testing, handling requirements, and payment method (lump sum or unit price, etc.), should all be listed in this section.
-The District should consider providing Bidders pre-bid access to such locations or structures to be demolished to allow the Bidders to price the asbestos abatement or management of other regulated materials that will be required.

-If regulated materials are present and the quantities known, provide the information in the Proposal, and have bid as lump sum (risk on the DBT).
-When regulated materials are present and the quantities are unknown, consider requesting a unit price bid for an estimated quantity as part of the Proposal, with payment based on the actual quantity encountered (risk on the Department).
-The risk shall be assessed by the District and, if warranted, a contingency quantity maybe established additional discussion is provided in Section 3.5.4 Regulated Materials Change Order.

-The DBT shall be responsible for abatement, excavation, storage, testing for disposal and disposal handling associated with known regulated materials.
-Known regulated materials include materials associated with [list appropriate appendices/documents from the Document Inventory].

 If any unknown regulated materials are discovered through work on the Project, the DBT shall notify the Department immediately and shall follow the spill prevention and response plan, as well as all appropriate regulations.

-When information regarding type or extent of regulated materials is not sufficient for the Offerors to develop a Bid, it may be necessary for bid purposes to establish assumed limits of regulated materials, type of material, and contamination levels.
-Depending on the project-specific issues and extent of risk, the Department may want to include unit price pay items and request quantities to be bid.
-Coordinate with the Office of Alternative Project Delivery regarding use of unit price pay items to address regulated materials.

 Asbestos